pixelastic/meetups.pixelastic.com/app/_posts/2016-02-09-humantalks-february-2016.md

-There already were attempts at a Java-to-JavaScript transpiler in the past, namely with [GWT][12], but it was not as promising as announced and carried many organic limitation.
+There already were attempts at a Java-to-JavaScript transpiler in the past, namely with [GWT][12], but it was not as promising as announced and carried many organic limitations.
 GWT is too much of a blackbox, and you couldn't use the generated JavaScript with regular JS APIs, so that it was quickly outdated and the premise of having all Java in JavaScript wasn't even fulfilled.
 Mostly, it was done for developers that did not want to learn JavaScript and just wanted